Why data tokenization is insecure

 (Why you can’t stop data breaches – Part II)

-For years, the security industry has relied on data tokenization as a method to secure or de-identify sensitive data at the field level in order to mitigate the risk of data breaches and ensure privacy.
+For years, the cybersecurity and cloud security industry has relied on data tokenization or data masking to secure and de-identify sensitive data at the field level to mitigate the risk of data breaches and ensure privacy.

-More specifically, tokenization methods that leverage a codebook approach can be vulnerable to a chosen-plaintext or chosen-ciphertext attack.
+More specifically, data tokenization methods that leverage a codebook approach can be vulnerable to a chosen-plaintext or chosen-ciphertext attack.
 In these types of attacks, an adversary can produce tokenization requests in order to gain knowledge of the transform or encryption method.
 It may seem that performing this type of attack may be exhaustive and infeasible, but as it relates to codebook or vaultless tokenization, it can be quite effective depending on the size of the lookup tables.

-For example, a range of phone numbers or social security numbers or credit card numbers would, in theory, create a static lookup table with trillions of entries.
-However, the codebook approaches commonly do not create a single static mapping, but instead cascade a series of small static tables, and it is the smallness of these static tables that introduce the weakness in the model.
-Smaller tables yield higher performance and require less memory, but increase the chances of a successful attack.
+For example, a range of phone numbers, social security numbers, or credit card numbers would, in theory, create a static lookup table with trillions of entries.
+However, the codebook approaches commonly do not create a single static mapping, but instead, cascade a series of small static tables, and it is the smallness of these static tables that introduce the weakness in the model.
+Smaller tables yield higher performance and require less memory but increase the chances of a successful attack.